karandesai2005/BlackBocx/README.md

-# 🛡️ Pentest-Desktop
+# 🛡️ Rootless

 **A secure, sandboxed, cross-platform pentesting desktop console**

-Pentest-Desktop is a **security-first desktop application** that lets you run common pentesting tools like **Nmap** in **isolated environments**, without virtual machines, without package conflicts, and without unsafe sudo usage.
+Rootless is a **security-first desktop application** that lets you run common pentesting tools like **Nmap** in **isolated environments**, without virtual machines, without package conflicts, and without unsafe sudo usage.

 **One install → one UI → isolated tools → live output.**

 ---

-## ✨ Why Pentest-Desktop?
+## ✨ Why Rootless?

 Traditional pentesting setups are painful and fragile: